vrona/FHE.Chess/docs/Project_Flow.md

         *   based on current model complexity and hardware capacity (Ice Lake CPU), unlike "simfhe" which provides an answer within the milliseconds (like "clear"), "deepfhe" takes hours to infer.

-        *   both needs to have compiled (quantized) models.
+        *   both needs to have compiled models (already quantized).

-        *   NB: if you test "deepfhe", you will want to kill the remote server as the FHE.Chess will "spinning forever" as it waits the inferred move by the AI.
+        *   NB: if you test "deepfhe", you will want to kill the remote server as you will feel that the FHE.Chess "spins forever" as it waits the inferred move by the AI.
 <br/>

 ## Architecture Client-Server